 1. Keep it small

 When women network like men, one reason their network quality suffers is due to the size of the network.
 Men tend to create more extensive networks with more broad relationships.
 However, women are generally better at building deeper relationships, making focusing on a smaller group more beneficial.
+Rather than trying to adapt to how men network, lean into what you're good at.
+Focus on a smaller group of deeper connections and turn that internal barrier into a benefit.

 As the Kellogg School of Management study showed, women who networked with men often saw fewer benefits than those with the same qualifications who networked with women.
 While you shouldn’t limit yourself to only networking with women, choosing to network with other women can be an incredibly effective way to level up your career.

 Creating a network of women is one of the best ways to get career advice and mentorship from someone who best understands what it’s like to be a female in your industry.
+A women-centric network can even increase the likelihood of career advancement.

 3. Gather a group